-The Michael Sherraden Lecture Series:
+The Michael Sherraden Lecture:

-The Michael Sherraden Lecture Series brings influential and original thinkers from around the world to showcase scholarship in social development research, policy and practice.
-Through the Michael Sherraden Lecture Series, scholars, policy makers, thought leaders share their work with the UNC community and the wider public.
+The Michael Sherraden Lecture brings influential and original thinkers from around the world to showcase scholarship in social development research, policy and practice.
+Through the Michael Sherraden Lecture, scholars, policy makers, and thought leaders share their work with the UNC community and the wider public.
 The series reflects the interdisciplinary mission of the Global Social Development Innovations (GSDI) Center by bringing speakers from different professional and academic backgrounds who have expertise in addressing global social development challenges.
-The goals of the series are to expose students and faculty to the notion that social, economic and health issues, and innovative solutions transcend national boundaries; and to broaden the role of the Carolina community in understanding and confronting local problems with a global mindset.
+The goals of the lecture series are to expose students and faculty to the notion that social, economic and health issues, and innovative solutions transcend national boundaries; and to broaden the role of the Carolina community in understanding and confronting local problems with a global mindset.
 GSDI is deeply committed to facilitating an “open space” of inquiry that promotes a broad and critical exchange of ideas, promotes full participation by all in a changing society and cultivates a deep concern for the welfare of others.

 About Michael Sherraden: